crabtw/corrosion/README.md

 if Corrosion is a subdirectory, `ON` if it is the top-level project
 - `CORROSION_BUILD_TESTS:BOOL` - Build the Corrosion tests.
 Default: `Off` if Corrosion is a subdirectory, `ON` if it is the top-level project
-- `CORROSION_GENERATOR_EXECUTABLE:STRING` - Specify a path to the corrosion-generator executable.
+- `CORROSION_BUILDER_EXECUTABLE:STRING` - Specify a path to the corrosion-builder executable.
-This is to support scenarios where it's easier to build corrosion-generator outside of the normal bootstrap path, such as in the case of package managers that make it very easy to import Rust crates for fully reproducible, offline builds.
+This is to support scenarios where it's easier to build corrosion-builder outside of the normal bootstrap path, such as in the case of package managers that make it very easy to import Rust crates for fully reproducible, offline builds.
-- `CORROSION_INSTALL_EXECUTABLE:BOOL` - Controls whether corrosion-generator is installed with the package.
-Default: `ON` with `CORROSION_GENERATOR_EXECUTABLE` unset, otherwise `OFF`
+- `CORROSION_INSTALL_EXECUTABLE:BOOL` - Controls whether corrosion-builder is installed with the package.
+Default: `ON` with `CORROSION_BUILDER_EXECUTABLE` unset, otherwise `OFF`

 ### Importing C-Style Libraries Written in Rust
 Corrosion makes it completely trivial to import a crate into an existing CMake project.
 Consider